-Vaginitis is defined as inflammation of the vagina, caused by a disruption in the normal bacteria in the vagina.
-Experts estimate that 40% of all types of vaginitis are caused by candida, a yeast like fungus.
+Vaginitis is inflammation of the vagina, caused by a disruption in the normal bacteria in the vagina.
+Experts estimate that 40% of all types of vaginitis are caused by candida, a yeast-like fungus.
 When it multiplies in the vaginal tract, the disorder is called vulvovaginitis.
 Women often refer to it as a "yeast infection."
 About 75% of women get candida vaginitis at some time in their lives.
-Vaginal candida does not generally occur without estrogen, so premenarchal girls and postmenopausal women not on estrogen replacement almost never develop vaginal yeast.
+Vaginal candida does not generally occur without estrogen.
+So premenarchal girls and postmenopausal women not on estrogen replacement almost never develop vaginal yeast.

 Signs and Symptoms

 - Itching and burning in the vagina and vulva

 - Red, swollen, painful vaginal mucous membranes and external genitalia

 - Satellite lesions (tender, red, pus-filled bumps, which can spread to the thighs and anus)

 Candida is a yeast-like fungus that grows in the vagina.
 The following increase your chance of getting a yeast infection:

 - Pregnancy.
 From increased heat, moisture, and hormonal shifts.

 - HIV infection.